 These policies apply to both undergraduate and graduate students at Valdosta State University for all classes offered by VSU, whether delivered face-to-face or online.* However, some VSU students may be enrolled in classes offered through Georgia ON my LINE (GOML) or eCore .
 In these programs, some policies and processes may differ slightly.
 Students taking classes in those programs should visit the links below for further information.

 GOML - For GOML classes offered by VSU, students are able to withdraw themselves online; however, if they do so after midterm, they will receive a WF.
 If these students have documentation for medical or hardship circumstances, they should complete the appropriate process as outlined below.
-If that paperwork is approved through the normal process in the Dean of Students office, faculty members will have the option of changing the grade from a WF to a W.
+If that paperwork is approved through the normal process in the Division of Enrollment, Marketing, and Communications located in the University Center, faculty members will have the option of changing the grade from a WF to a W.

 eCore - While VSU students enrolled in eCore courses must follow eCore withdrawal policies, any withdrawals from eCore may be counted in the limited withdrawal policy described below.

 Students may withdraw from courses following the drop/add period until mid-term by completing the withdrawal process on BANNER.
 Students may withdraw from courses following the drop/add period until midterm online.
 A grade of "W" will appear in the student's official records if the student has withdrawn five or fewer times per the Limited Withdrawal Policy.
 For the sixth and each subsequent withdrawal that counts under this policy, students will receive a grade of “WF.”

 However, a student may not exercise this right to withdraw to avoid sanction for academic dishonesty.
 Instructors may assign a “W” on the proof roll for students not attending class.
 It is the responsibility of the student to complete the withdrawal process.
 A withdrawal is official when it is received and processed by the Office of the Registrar.